zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 had had five years ago.
 I provide most of the data reference and data acquisition services but all of the social science librarians are now comfortable searching our Data Catalog and locating codebooks.
-Access to CD\'s and diskettes is provided at the SSRC reference desk and duplicate codebooks (of which we have many) are allowed to circulate All orders requiring direct payment (i.e. except Roper, ICPSR and donated titles) are handled by a very cooperative Order Department.
+Access to CD's and diskettes is provided at the SSRC reference desk and duplicate codebooks (of which we have many) are allowed to circulate All orders requiring direct payment (i.e. except Roper, ICPSR and donated titles) are handled by a very cooperative Order Department.
 Lisa Cziffra is officially assigned to Cataloging but spends some time each week in SSRC and at least informally is still designated as our Data Librarian.
-She continues to handle our \"technical services\" and maintain our SPIRES catalog, We were fortunate in being able to hire two experienced
+She continues to handle our "technical services" and maintain our SPIRES catalog, We were fortunate in being able to hire two experienced
-consultants: Linda Windeler, who formerly worked at UCLA\'s Academic Data Service after completing a PhD in Sociology and Paul Bern who worked as a consultant at Syracuse while completing a PhD in Communications.
+consultants: Linda Windeler, who formerly worked at UCLA's Academic Data Service after completing a PhD in Sociology and Paul Bern who worked as a consultant at Syracuse while completing a PhD in Communications.
 Linda and Paul are assisted by several grad students and